Actions and Updates in your Inbox:

 Take Action

-Sign onto our letter asking government to designate all remaining pending protected areas in the now out-of-date Parks and Protected Areas Plan and get to work on a robust new plan for achieving 20% by 2023.
+Sign onto our letter asking government to designate all remaining pending protected areas in the now out-of-date Parks and Protected Areas Plan and get to work on a robust new plan for achieving 20% by 2030.
+Copy the text below, edit as you see fit, and send then send it in an email or print mail to the Premier, Minister Halman, and your MLA:

 Together, we can protect these important areas for generations to come